Ash195/IST256-Project/README.md

 -Contact
 -Profile
 -Login
--Create New Account
+-Create Account

-The way we approached working on this together was that initially each member focused on a single page’s HTML and CSS (and JS if utilized).
-Each member first contributed as so:
-Elizabeth - Homepage
-Kelvin - Profile
-Nick - Careers
+Each member's main contributions:
+Elizabeth - Homepage / Login / Making the CSS the same across all pages Kelvin - Profile / Create Account / Mongoose & Database Nick - Careers / API
-Caroline - Connections
+Caroline - Connections / Contact
 As the project went on, we collaborated more on all of the pages.